epiphyt/impressum/readme.txt

 = How do I use Impressum? =

-After you install and activate _Impressum_ we will kindly ask you to populate some form fields with all the data you are legally required to add to your imprint. _Impressum_ will guide you through this process.
+After you install and activate Impressum we will kindly ask you to populate some form fields with all the data you are legally required to add to your imprint.
+Impressum will guide you through this process.

 By adding the "Imprint" block anywhere on your site, you can choose where to output your imprint.
 Alternatively, you can use the shortcode `[impressum]`.

-After this initial setup, _Impressum_ just sits in your installation and serves your imprint.
-Once legal requirements change, _Impressum_ will notify you about necessary changes.
+After this initial setup, Impressum just sits in your installation and serves your imprint.
+Once legal requirements change, Impressum will notify you about necessary changes.

 = Can I really use this plugin free of charge? =

-Yes. _Impressum_ is and always will be available for free.
+Yes.
+Impressum is and always will be available for free.
 However, if your site is legally operated by a legal entity who's not an individual person, you must install _Impressum Plus_, in order to use all fields necessary for your legal entity.
 Get it from here: [https://impressum.plus/en/](https://impressum.plus/en/).

 = Does Impressum share any of my data?
 (GDPR) =

-No. _Impressum_ keeps all your data inside your own WordPress install.
+No. Impressum keeps all your data inside your own WordPress install.
 There is no data transmitted to us or a third party service.
-But of course the '[impressum]' shortcode will be displayed publicly on your website.
+But of course the "Imprint" block or the '[impressum]' shortcode will be displayed publicly on your website.

 = Is Impressum compatible with the WP block editor "Gutenberg"? =